-I grew up near the White Earth Nation and it’s always bothered me that I didn’t know very much about the folks running an independent nation just a few miles east of me.
+See, I grew up near the White Earth Nation and it’s always bothered me that I didn’t know very much about the folks running an independent nation just a few miles east of me.
 Our textbooks were silent.
 Tribal affairs were largely ignored in local media.
 In fact, despite having Native American friends and family members, I was pretty ignorant about indigenous history and culture until I was halfway through college.

-I’m told powwows take place over several hours or days, which makes the events relaxed and social.
+Powwows typically take place over several hours or days, which makes the events relaxed and social.
 Dancers and spectators mingle, dance, shop and eat together.
-People of all backgrounds are welcome, and in some cases (like during a special dance for veterans) are invited to participate.
+People of all backgrounds are welcome to observe and to dance in intertribal dances, which will be announced.

-Her breastplate is made of deer bone and her regalia features a variety of other materials, including long, elegant dentalia shells, conch shells, brass beads, colorful seed beads and eagle feathers.
+Her breastplate is made of deer bone and her regalia features a variety of other materials, including long, elegant dentalium shells, conch shells, brass beads, colorful seed beads and eagle feathers.
 The regalia design elements for her particular dance can vary as much as the dance itself.

-Rebekah’s son Royce is also a talented performer who dances Traditional and Fancy Dance in powwows and hip-hop in his free time.
+Rebekah’s son Royce is also a talented performer who dances Traditional and Fancy Dance in powwows.
+He also dances to hip-hop in his free time.

-Here’s Royce in his Fancy Dance regalia, made by Rebekah and her partner, JR Fox.
+Here’s Royce in his Fancy Dance regalia.
+It was designed and created by Rebekah and her partner, JR Fox.
 His enthusiasm made me grin.
 He carried that energy into his dances as well.

-This sweet-faced gentleman is Joaquin, who was also getting ready with Rebekah’s group.
+This sweet-faced young gentleman is Joaquin.
+He was also getting ready with Rebekah’s group.

-His wolf hide regalia is fierce and dramatic and he was the only one I saw wearing anything like it all day.
+His wolf hide regalia is fierce and dramatic.
+He was the only one I saw wearing anything like it all day.